Computer Science (Software Engineering) BSc

 All the advantages of affordable living costs, an international community, world-class sports and social facilities and a thriving arts and social scene.

-We anticipate that the course will also fully satisfy the academic requirement for registration as an Incorporated Engineer (full IEng accreditation), as well as part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).
+The course offers full exemption from the British Computer Society’s professional examinations, allowing graduates to attain professional membership of the Society (MBCS) after a shortened period of relevant experience and training.
+The course also fulfils the academic requirement for registration as an Incorporated Engineer (full IEng accreditation) and part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).

 Facts and Figures